 He was an English poet, novelist, and essayist.
 His all works are concentrated on the themes of social injustice and class inequalities.
 He was appointed poet Laureate Consultant in Poetry to the United States Library of Congress in 1965.

-He dropped his University College, Oxford without having a degree.
+He dropped the University College, Oxford without having a degree.
 He died on July 16th, 1995 at the age of 86 years.

-2. An Elementary School Classroom in a Slum Theme
+An Elementary School Classroom in a Slum Central Idea

 The poor live a deficit life.
 The central message revolves around social injustice and class inequalities.
 The poet presents a wide description of an elementary school classroom in a slum.

-3.1 An Elementary School Classroom in a Slum Stanza 1
+3.1 An Elementary School Classroom in a Slum Explanation Stanza 1

 Far far from ………………………… other than this

 3.2 An Elementary School Classroom in a Slum Main Points